rhuelgarza03/FaceDetect/README.md

 # faceDetect
 This is a program that detects your face via a webcam and then points the camera at you, to ensure that your face is in the center of the shot.
+The only required python file is actually center.py, the other 2 are just test files I made and never removed.

 fun fact: this took like 3 extra hours to make because I was encoding my data wrong and it was super frustrating to figure out the problem lol.